Classification of singular Q-homology planes. I. Structure and singularities: Preliminaries

-Let $L\nsubseteq D$ be an irreducible curve for which $D^\#\cdot L<1$ and $\Bk D+L$ is negative definite.
-It is known that $L$ intersects $D$ transversally, in at most two points, each connected component of $D$ at most once.
-Both points of intersection belong to $\Supp \Bk D$.
-For more properties of barks the reader is referred to \cite[\S2.3]{Miyan-OpenSurf}.
+\brem Let $(X,D)$ be a smooth pair which is not almost minimal, but for which $D$ is snc-minimal.
+Let $L\subseteq X$ be a curve witnessing the non-almost-minimality, i.e. $L$ is a $(-1)$-curve not contained in $D$, such that $D^\#\cdot L<1$ and $\Bk D+L$ is negative definite.
+Then $L$ meets $D$ transversally, in at most two points, each connected component of $D$ at most once.
+Moreover, if $L$ meets $D$ in two points then one of the connected components is an admissible chain and both points of intersection belong to $\Supp \Bk D$. \erem